NathanaeldHerrera/Chipmunk-phylogenomics/README.md

 # Chipmunk-phylogenomics
-Phylogenomic pipeline describing raw read processing through variant discovery and phylogenetic analysis of western chipmunks.
+Pipeline describing raw read processing through variant discovery, and phylogenetic analysis of western chipmunks for both ddRADseq and whole genome sequence data.
+We performed species tree inference, estimated hybridization with species network inference, and summary statistics (D-statistics, fraction of admixture, admixture proportion).

+In each section bellow, I describe the pipeline used in a markdown file (follow links below).
+Scripts referenced in each section can be found inside the respective folders.

+Contact:ndh04c (at) gmail.com

+Sections

+1. ddRAD workflow